Anibalrojo/ml-best-practices-income-prediction/README.md

 ## Software Engineering Best Practices

-Beyond the data science analysis, this project allows learning key software engineering practices that are crucial for creating robust, reproducible, and maintainable machine learning projects.
+Beyond the data science analysis, this project allowed me to learn and implement key software engineering practices that are crucial for creating robust, reproducible, and maintainable machine learning projects.

 -   **Code Modularity:** Instead of monolithic notebooks with repeated code, the project is broken into a `src/` directory.
 Core logic for data loading, feature engineering, and model training is centralized into Python scripts.
 -   **Function Imports:** The notebooks are kept clean and focused on analysis by importing their core functionality from the `src` scripts.
 This makes the workflow clear and avoids code duplication.